-If you do not already cover a spouse in your U-M benefits plans you may enroll one Other Qualified Adult (OQA) for benefit coverage if all of the following eligibility criteria are met:
+If you do not already cover a spouse in your U-M benefits plans you may add one Other Qualified Adult (OQA) to your benefit coverage if all of the following eligibility criteria are met:

-- You are eligible for U-M benefits; and
+- You are eligible for and enrolled in the U-M benefits to which you wish to add your OQA; and

 - The OQA, at the time of your requested enrollment, shares a primary residence with you and has done so for the previous 6 continuous months, other than as your employee or tenant.

 The following individuals are not eligible for participation in the OQA program if they are your or your spouse's:

 - Grandparents and their descendants (aunts, uncles, cousins)

 - Renters, boarders, tenants, employees

 Enrolling Your Other Qualified Adult for Coverage

 Generally, there are three times when you can add your OQA to your benefits at the University of Michigan:

 - As a new hire or newly eligible faculty or staff member